-If you don't understand some of these terms are or how they affect your gaming experience, we'll help break down what they mean and their importance.
+If you don't understand some of these terms or how they affect your gaming experience, we'll help break down their meaning and importance.

 The CPU (central processing unit) and GPU (graphics processing unit) work in tandem to deliver the best games that we all love to play.
 You can think of them as the brains of the console and determine its power and performance.
-The GPU creates and renderd every image you seen onscreen, and the CPU performs countless calculations to keep everything running.
-Bigger numbers in this regard is good because it means it can process information faster and more reliably.
+The GPU creates and renders every image you have seen onscreen, and the CPU performs countless calculations to keep everything running.
+Bigger numbers in this regard are good because it means they can process information faster and more reliably.

 The PS5's specs should eliminate bottlenecks found in previous generations, opening up new ways for developers to create games with more intricate gameplay systems in place.

-The PS5 uses a solid-state drive (SDD) as opposed to the PS4 Pro's HDD (hard disc drive) for its storage.
+The PS5 uses a solid-state drive (SDD) instead of the PS4 Pro's HDD (hard disc drive) for its storage.
 This is important because an SSD allows for more data to be read faster.
-An SSD has no moving parts and data is stored on flash-memory chips.
+An SSD has no moving parts, and data is stored on flash-memory chips.
 HDDs use moving mechanical parts to read/write information, thus making the process slower.
 Where the PS4 could load 1GB of data in 20 seconds, the PS5 can load 2GB in .27 seconds (in perfect conditions).

 When everything you see on the screen needs to be rendered at lightning-fast speeds, you want an SSD.
 This will also cut back tremendously on load times, texture pop-in, and latency.
 It does not, however, affect frame rate or resolution.

-This means that players can download parts of a game, like its multiplayer and single-player campaigns, separately.
-If you happen to beat a game's single-player campaign, you can then uninstall it while still keeping its multiplayer installed.
+This means that players can download parts of a game separately, like its multiplayer and single-player campaigns.
+If you happen to beat a game's single-player campaign, you can uninstall it while still keeping its multiplayer installed.

 Both the PS4 Pro and PS5 support PSVR.
-Sony's detailed little about what PSVR will look like on PS5 other than stating that current PSVR headsets will work on it.
-The company is planning on a PSVR 2 headset sometime down the road, but it will not ship with the PS5.
+Initially, Sony detailed little about what PSVR will look like on PS5 other than stating that current PSVR headsets will work on it.
+The company is planning on a PSVR 2 headset sometime down the road, but it didn't launch alongside the PS5 in November 2020.

 Global Head of R&D for PlayStation Dominic Mallinson indicated that he'd like to see PSVR on PS5 support eye-tracking and be completely wireless.
-He also said that he expects resolution to "roughly double in the next set of VR products" with an increased field of view to 120 degrees.
+He also said that he expects the resolution to "roughly double in the next set of VR products" with an increased field of view to 120-degrees.
 The controller should receive a massive overhaul as well.

-The DualSense controller shipping with the PS5 is a major upgrade in almost every way compared to the DualShock 4.
+The DualSense controller is a major upgrade in almost every way compared to the DualShock 4.
 While it retains its inline symmetrical thumbstick layout, what lies underneath is far more important.
-The PS5 DualSense controller now supports haptic feedback and adaptive triggers, allowing players to actually feel the tension in actions that they perform, like pulling back a bow string.
+The PS5 DualSense controller now supports haptic feedback and adaptive triggers, allowing players to actually feel the tension in actions that they perform, like pulling back a bowstring.